michaelkrzyzaniak/Partitioned-Convolution/README.md

 * ir: a buffer containing the impulse response.
 It may be of any length. dft_sample_t is float.
 Only Mono IRs are supported.
 * ir_len: the number of samples in the impulse response.
 * num_segments: the number of segments in the partitioning
 * block_sizes: an array of length num_segments, specifying the block sizes for each segment.
-The block sizes must all be powers of 2 and must increase in size
+The block sizes must all be powers of 2 and must increase in size.
+The first block size specifies the latency of the algorithm in samples.
 * blocks_per_segment: an array of length num_segments specifying the number of blocks in each segment.
 Note that a block_size of length N must not occur eariler than N samples into the impulse response. e.g. One block of size 256 followed by a block of size 512 is not valid.
 2 blocks of 256 followed by one of 512 is.
 * output_callback: a function that you supply that will be called each time the algorithm has finished processing a bit of the input data.
 * callback_self: a pointer to anything, or NULL, that will be passed back as the first argument to output_callback.